 Is The Availability Of Drugs Increasing In Cuba?

-And the article suggested that without strong international cooperation and in the face of deteriorating economic circumstances the use of drugs in Cuba would grow.
-Along with Cuba as a trafficking route to the US.
+An article from the US Department Of Justice in 1997, hypothesized that Cuba would grow as an international transshipment point for narcotics.
+And the article suggested that without strong international cooperation and in the face of deteriorating economic circumstances, the use of drugs in Cuba would grow.
+Along with Cuba as a trafficking route to the USA.

-From what I’ve seen in Cuba I would say this article is quite prescient.
+From what I’ve seen in Cuba, I would say this article is quite prescient.
 Because it has accurately predicted the current situation in Cuba.
-Year over year domestic drug use and narcotic sales in Cuba are growing rapidly.
+Year over year, domestic drug use and narcotic sales in Cuba, are growing rapidly.

 Can I Take My Marijuana or CBD Vape To Cuba?

-If stopped at the airport with a vape (or any other product) that contains CBD or THC the best outcome you could hope for is instant deportation.
+If stopped at the airport with a vape, or any other product that contains CBD or THC, the best outcome you could hope for is instant deportation.
 Because you have carried an illicit substance across an international border.
-The worst outcome would be imprisonment for trafficking illicit substances.
+The worst outcome, would be imprisonment for trafficking illicit substances.

 Where Can I Get More Information About Cuba?

 I’ve made my Complete Guide To Traveling Cuba available on this website.
-And I would strongly advise you to read it before traveling to Cuba.
+And I recommend you read it, before traveling to Cuba.
 It will help you navigate Cuba and Cuban society.

-My Complete Guide To Cuba will save you a lot of time and a significant amount of money on your trip to Cuba.
-Cuba is not the sort of destination in which you can just arrive unprepared.
+My Cuba travel guide will save you a lot of time and money on your next trip to Cuba.
+Cuba is not the sort of destination in which you can arrive unprepared.
+Read the most complete Cuba Travel Guide.